 Creeping charlie and creeping jenny appear similar.
 This is because they are both vining ivies and ground cover plants.
 However, these plants are different.

 Creeping charlie, Glechoma hederacea, is considered to be an invasive weed.
+It has round or kidney-shaped leaves that are bright green.

 Creeping jenny, Lysimachia nummularia, is often welcome in gardens and yards.
 It’s not as invasive.